AnkanHalder/insuragen/readme.md

 ### 🏢 Why Multi-Domain?

 Insurance firms operate in silos: Auto, Life, Health, and Home each have dedicated documents.
 Searching across a flat, mixed chunk space is error-prone and inefficient.
+Also, Departments handle each domain separately, so why not the assistant.

 ### 🎯 Solution